 Over the past few years, Epcot has expanded its culinary holiday offerings during Holidays Around the World from single dishes to holiday kitchens with multiple choices of food and drink.
 There are so many fantastic holiday kitchens, each bringing the flavors of the season to life.
 We highly recommend stopping by the Yukon Holiday Kitchen in Canada.
 We really enjoyed the Maple Buche de Noel (maple mousse rolled in gingerbread chiffon cake with cranberry sauce, and pecan crumble).
 Please note that the availability of some holiday kitchen offerings may be limited.
 All menu items are subject to change without notice.

 6 – Holiday Storytellers

 Epcot’s Holiday Storytellers are a wonderful way to learn about holiday customs and stories from around the world.
-New this year, between Morocco and France, is a Hanukkah Storyteller who shares legends, tells tales, and sings songs, highlighting Hanukkah celebrations throughout the world.
+Between Morocco and France pavilions, is a Hanukkah Storyteller who shares legends, tells tales, and sings songs, highlighting Hanukkah celebrations throughout the world.
 In Norway, you can meet Sigrid as she tells the Christmas story, but is interrupted by Julenilssen, a sneaky and mischievous Christmas gnome.
 Italy presents La Befana, a witch who comes on the Eve of epiphany to give gifts to good children.
 In Japan, you will learn the customs of the Japanese New Year and the story of the Daruma doll.
 France’s Storyteller is Père Noël, who shares the joy of Christmas with a story from a child.
 In the United Kingdom, you will meet Father Christmas, who shares the traditions of the United Kingdom.
 Storytellers appear throughout the day, and performance times can be found on the times guide and in the Festival Passport.

 7 – Holiday Entertainment